How to calculate market size potential in 3 easy steps

 How much would they be willing to spend if they are interested?

 To further define your target customer, you can then analyse their demographics (these are built-in to the Attest platform) and look for trends.
 Perhaps you see that professional women, living in London and the south east, aged between 30 to 50 are showing the highest purchase intent.
 You can then create profiles of your prime potential customers.

 Once you’ve got a good indication of who your product or service is relevant to, a larger market segmentation exercise makes sense – it’ll help you prioritise your efforts and understand the true potential size of the market.

 To get more clarity on who your competitors are, try drawing up a market map.
 Market mapping involves arranging competing products on an axis according to their positioning.
-For example, whether they are high or low cost or whether they are complex or basic (see below example).
+For example, whether they are high or low-cost or whether they are complex or basic (see the below example.)

-In an ideal world, you’ll find through market mapping that your product falls into a unique niche.
-For example, it’s the highest quality product being offered at a low price point.
+In an ideal world, market mapping will highlight that your product falls into a unique niche.
+For example, your product could be the highest quality product being offered at a low price point.
 This immediately gives you a point of difference, giving investors a compelling reason to believe you’ll be able to steal market share.

-If you do find a gap in the market, it’s important to be sure there isn’t a reason others aren’t filling it.
+If you do find a gap in the market, it’s important to be sure why others aren’t filling it.
 It may be that the demand from consumers just isn’t there, so be sure to combine your study of the market with actual feedback from consumers.